 That agency may approve all, some, or none of your requests.
-You will receive notice of a decision within 14 calendar days after you have requested the service during person-centered planning, or within 3 business days if the request requires a quick decision.
+You will receive notice of a decision within 14 calendar days after you have requested the service during person-centered planning, or within 72 hour if the request requires a quick decision.

 Any decision that denies a service you request or denies the amount, scope, or duration of the service that you request will be made by a health care professional who has appropriate clinical expertise in treating your condition.
-Authorizations are made according to medical necessity criteria as defined by MDHHS and implemented by the SWMBH network.
+Authorizations are made according to medical necessity.
 If you do not agree with a decision that denies, reduces, suspends, or terminates a service, you may file an appeal.

-If you have questions about the authorization process, how an authorization decision is made, or want to talk to staff directly please contact Customer Services at the number at the bottom of the page.
+If you have questions about the authorization process, how an authorization decision is made, how to file an appeal, or want to talk to staff directly please contact Customer Services at the number at the bottom of the page.